 Encourages short-termism.
 Strict payback hurdles bias the firm toward small quick-payback projects and against large strategic investments (R&D, new facilities) with long ramps.

-- Discounted payback period uses discounted cash flows (the same ones that go into PW) instead of nominal flows.
-A project’s discounted payback is always longer than its simple payback — by the time-value gap.
+The discounted payback period partly addresses the time-value issue: it uses discounted cash flows (the same ones that go into PW) instead of nominal flows.
+Discounted payback is always longer than simple payback, by the time-value gap.

-In modern practice, payback period is used as a complementary metric — “yes, this is the PW-best project, but it pays back in 8 years, do we have the patience?” — rather than as a primary decision tool.
+Payback is usually a complementary metric, not a primary decision tool: “yes, this is the PW-best project, but it pays back in 8 years, do we have the patience?”
 It’s most defensible when liquidity is the binding constraint, or when forecasts beyond a short horizon are too uncertain to trust.
+For the rigorous alternatives see Present worth method and Internal rate of return.